-The 2014 Rights Plan gives effect to a decision issued by Canadian securities regulatory authorities (pursuant to an application of Transat) that effectively treats Transat's Class A Variable Voting Shares and Class B Voting Shares as a single class for the purposes of applicable takeover bid requirements and early warning reporting requirements under Canadian securities laws.
-A copy of the decision is available under Transat's profile at sedar.com.
+What is more, the 2017 Rights Plan still gives effect to a 2014 decision issued by Canadian Securities Administrators that effectively treats Transat's Variable Voting Shares and Voting Shares as a single class for the purposes of applicable takeover bid requirements and early warning reporting requirements under Canadian securities laws.
+Consequently, the 2017 Rights Plan is triggered in the event of an offer to acquire 20% or more of both the Variable Voting Shares and the Voting Shares, on a combined basis, and not when the offer contemplates the acquisition of

+20% or more of either class separately.
+A copy of the 2014 decision issued by the Canadian Securities Administrators is available under Transat's profile at sedar.com.